Surfin' Bird (album): 1995 CD reissue

 In 1995, the album received an official CD reissue by Sundazed Music.
-This release uses a different track order, and adds four extra songs.
+This release uses a different track order, and also adds two demos, a B-side, and a single.

 1990 CD compilation

-A label called Request Record released a CD called Surfin' Bird in 1990.
-The first 12 tracks of it comprise the original Surfin' Bird LP, in the same track order.
+A label called Request Record released a CD compilation also entitled Surfin' Bird in 1990.
+The first 12 tracks of the album comprise the original Surfin' Bird LP, in the same track order.
 The next 12 tracks are singles by the Trashmen.
 The last 2 tracks are "Cyclon"/"Sally-Jo", the A-side of a 1961 single by and the sole release of Jim Thaxter and the Travelers, a band which The Trashmen grew out of.
 The last 14 tracks were previously released on the 1965 compilation album Bird Dance Beat, so this 1990 release is essentially a bundling of the Surfin' Bird and Bird Dance Beat albums.
 It is technically the earliest known CD reissue of Surfin Bird, although it is likely unofficial.